Windows OS Hub

 enable LAN/WLAN Switching in BIOS

-This feature may be called differently or be absent in BIOS/UEFI from other manufacturers.
+This feature may be called differently or completely absent in BIOS/UEFI of other manufacturers.

-In the network adapter properties go to the Advanced tab and find the Disabled Upon Wired Connect item in the list of Wi-Fi adapter options.
-Change its value to Enabled and save the changes.
+Find the Disabled Upon Wired Connect item in the list of Wi-Fi adapter options.
+Change its value to Enabled and save the driver changes.

 Disabled Upon Wired Connect - 802.11n wireless adapter option